 Carnaroli: The Best Rice for Risotto

 Risotto, the classic northern Italian rice dish has become popular around the world.
 And, not only on restaurant menus, home cooks worldwide are preparing this delicious primi (first course) for their families and friends.
 To achieve the authentic texture and consistency, the proper rice for risotto must be used.
 In Italy, risotto is made with one of three varieties of rice, Arborio, Carnaroli or Vialone Nano.
 Characteristically, all three of these short grain, starchy types of Italian rice have the ability to absorb liquid and release their starch in the cooking process.
 In my humble opinion, Carnaroli, by far, is the best rice for risotto.
 In its' basic preparation, the grains of rice are first toasted in butter or olive oil usually with onions (tostatura) until thoroughly coated, then liquid (wine and stock) is added gradually.
 With constant stirring, the rice releases its' starch into the liquid creating a rich cream-like broth.
 The rice absorbs these liquids, but still maintains its' shape and texture.
-In a properly made risotto, the grains should remain seperate and still retain an al dente texture.
+In a properly made risotto, the grains should remain separate and still retain an al dente texture.
 Arborio is too easy to overcook (mushy and sticky) and Vialone Nano cooks too quickly (its smaller than the other two varieties).
 Carnaroli is superior for preparing a traditional Italian risotto.

 Don't misunderstand, a good risotto can still be made using these other types of Italian rice.
 Arborio, by far is the most accessible.
 But, Carnaroli is becoming readily available in the gourmet section of most supermarkets.
 Vialone Nano is hard to find, usually only by mail order.